NewsPolitics

-BOCA RATON, Fla. — More than 10,000,000 of you cast your ballot in Florida giving the victory to president-elect Donald Trump.
+BOCA RATON, Fla. — More than 10 million votes were cast in Florida for the Nov.
+5 presidential election.

-This year’s election is shining a light as to which direction people are leaning politically in the Sunshine State.
+This year’s election is shining a light on the direction people are leaning politically in the Sunshine State.

 "There was a substantial and immeasurable movement towards Donald Trump,” said Wagner.